 Skip to the main content.

 Global armed services are looking at strategies and techniques to open up systems and reduce vendor lock.
-These programs are often deployed for decades and so these architectures need to be resistant to changes in supply chain, capable of advancing functionality to keep systems globally competitive against all adversaries, and functionally safe and secure.
-Virtually every presentation from the US armed services is driving a Modular Open Systems Approach (MOSA), and include acronyms like FACE (Future Airborne Capability Environment), SOSA (Sensor Open System Architecture), and other open capability standards.
+These programs are often deployed for decades, so these architectures need to be resistant to changes in the supply chain, capable of advancing functionality to keep systems globally competitive against all adversaries, and functionally safe and secure.
+Virtually every presentation from the US Armed Services is driving a Modular Open Systems Approach (MOSA), and includes acronyms like FACE (Future Airborne Capability Environment), SOSA (Sensor Open System Architecture), and other open capability standards.

 If you are new to FACE, this article by our VP of Engineering provides a great background and is a quick read.

-As we discuss in this white paper, a supplier cannot simply claim FACE conformance.
-Instead, the process mandates a 3rd party verification authority (VA) performance the testing.
-The FACE Conformance Program provides the conformance criteria and processes necessary to assure that UoCs (Unit of Conformance – In our case this is a software component) are developed according to the FACE Technical Standard.
+This white paper discusses that a supplier cannot simply claim FACE conformance.
+Instead, the process mandates a 3rd party verification authority (VA) to perform the testing.
+The FACE Conformance Program provides the conformance criteria and processes necessary to ensure that UoCs (Unit of Conformance – In our case, this is a software component) are developed according to the FACE Technical Standard.
 These criteria and processes require the verification, certification, and registration of the UoC.
 In our case, we chose LDRA as our VA.

 4.7.23-blog

-Those are the areas where Lynx focuses to deliver differentiated standards-based platforms through:
+Those are the areas where Lynx focuses on delivering differentiated standards-based platforms through:

 1. LynxSecure which enables architects to partition resources and allocate components as individual virtual machines, and

-2. LynxElement (Unikernel) which can be used as the runtime environment for each individual components instead of traditional guest OSs to improve resource utilization and timing properties
+2. LynxElement (Unikernel) which can be used as the runtime environment for each individual component instead of traditional guest OSs to improve resource utilization and timing properties

 Some great reading on how these can assist system architects can be found in this article written by Will Keegan (page 26 of this edition of Military Embedded).